Cyclospora Infection (Cyclosporiasis) (cont.)

 What is the prognosis of a Cyclospora infection?

 The prognosis of Cyclospora infection is excellent and complete recovery is anticipated.
 As discussed above, recovery can be hastened by the use of antibiotics in symptomatic people.
-Patients who are infected with the human immunodeficiency virus (HIV) may relapse after treatment is stopped and should be referred to a physician who specializes in HIV if this occurs.

 Find out what women really need.